Generalized Many-Body Dispersion Correction through Random-phase Approximation for Chemically Accurate Density

 Particularly, we will show how atomic quadrupole polarizabilities can be recursively derived from dipole ones, thus without the need on introducing further parameters.
-In doing so we will adopt our recently proposed deep neuronal network (DNN) model approach completely bypassing the explicit electron density partitioning.
-The outcoming density-free DNN-MBDQ model exhibits improved accuracy especially near equilibrium regions without the inclusion of any additional parameter, outperforming other many-body dispersion models.\\
+Furthermore, in doing so we will adopt our recently proposed DNN model approach that completely bypasses the explicit electron density partitioning.
+The outcoming density-free DNN-MBDQ model exhibits improved accuracy especially near equilibrium regions without the inclusion of any additional parameter, compared to other MBD-based models.\\